 At the jurisdictional hearing, a caseworker testified that the allegation of domestic violence was based on father's threats of violence and the impact of father's behavior on the children's emotional well-being.
 DHS conceded that there was no physical abuse, but nevertheless, that father's behavior constituted domestic abuse that was harmful to the children.
 Father testified that since the filing of the petition, he had not consumed alcohol or marijuana, had regularly been attending substance abuse counseling, has submitted to weekly Urinalysis, and had been sober for 65 days and had abstained from marijuana for 75 days.
 He testified that the statements he made to mother about suicide and homicide were stupid, and that he didn't intend those statements as actual threats and did not believe that mother took them seriously.
 He said he was not suicidal and would not hurt himself, mother or the children.
 Mother confirmed father's statements.
-A testified that she had once heard father threaten suicide or harm mother or herself.
+A testified that she had once heard father threaten suicide but had not heard him threaten homicide and she did not believe father would commit suicide or harm mother or herself.